-In-network/Out-of-network: The calendar year deductible is \$350 per person under High Option.
+In-network: The calendar year deductible is \$350 per person under High Option.
 Under a Self Only enrollment, the deductible is considered satisfied and benefits are payable for you when your covered expenses applied to the calendar year deductible for your enrollment reach \$350.
 Under the Self Plus One and the Self and Family enrollments, once the calendar year deductible amount of \$350 is satisfied for an individual, covered benefits are payable for that individual.
-Additionally, all individual deductible amounts will apply toward the Self Plus One or Family calendar year deductible of \$700; once that amount is reached, benefits become payable for all family members.
+Additionally, all individual deductible amounts will apply toward the Self Plus One or Self and Family calendar year deductible of \$700; once that amount is reached, benefits become payable for all family members.
+Only plan allowance paid for services or supplies from in-network providers counts toward this amount.